The-Foreigners/The-Foreigners.github.io/objectives.md

 - *Have a drink, show remorse for unnecessary violence.*
   - *Any +25g wine?*
-  - *Reflavor Toll the Dead as pleading for surrender.*
+  - *Flavor Toll the Dead by pleading for surrender.*

 - Entering Witchcross.
   - Defeated looters.